Dictionary of Collectives

 Hogs drift, drove, herd, passel, parcel, team

-Horses herd, harras, stable, remuda, team, troop, rag (for colts)
+Horses herd, harras, stable, remuda, team, troop, rag (for colts); stud or string (when breeding)

 Hounds cry, mute, pack, kennel